trailofbits/cb-multios/cqe-challenges/KPRCA_00037/README.md

 ## Vulnerability

-- The parser does not correctly validate the value of cgc_index to the section headers when calculating the offset to the section header data.
+- The parser does not correctly validate the value of index to the section headers when calculating the offset to the section header data.
 - The *idx* value can be negative passing the check of *idx < shnum* in cgcf.c:125.
 - Also, there's an integer overflow bug which can be caused by supplying large (yet valid) field values.
 - This may yield an access violation on invalid memory, given a carefully crafted input.